Military Motivation: Special Challenges And Techniques

 Some military jobs demand exceptional physical strength and endurance.
 Even if you're at a desk job, you'll be required to stay in top physical condition, because there may come a time when you're needed for something more strenuous than typing out forms.

 If you're in combat, the physical strain can be extreme.
-You may have to keep going despite lack of adequate food and water.
+You may have to keep going despite lack of adequate food, water, and rest.
 You may have to sustain yourself when you're injured until help can reach you.
 As you struggle to survive and fulfill your mission, you'll likely need more motivation than you've ever needed before.

 Intense Mental Challenges